sebastien/appenv/README.md

 - **APPENV_LOADED**

-	The list of scripts current loaded in the environment.
+	The list of scripts (by path) current loaded in the environment, separated by colons ':'

+- **APPENV_STATUS**

+	The list of scripts (by name0 with an `appenv_name` directive, currently loaded in the environment, separated by colons ':'

+- **APPENV_FILE**

+	The normalzied path to the appenv file currently being loaded.

 These API calls (implemented as Bash functions) are not required, but are offered to have cleaner more consistent API in writing the env files.
 You